-Hello, I’m Bella, a 30-something TV professional based in London.
+Hello, I’m Bella, an award-winning TV producer, photographer, writer and travel blogger based in London.

-But my real passion (shhh, don’t tell my boss!) is travel photography.
+But my real passion (shhh, don’t tell my boss!) is travel and wildlife photography.
 I’ve been snapping away since I was pretty small, and I can spend days taking and editing photos.
 I’ll pay thousands and travel to the other side of the world just to take pictures of somewhere amazing.
 And then I want to share the best ones with people.
-So mostly I’ll be blogging about that.
-And anything else travel, photography, or TV-related that springs to mind.

 Lonely Planet have liked my blog so much I’ve been picked three times in a row as one of their top bloggers of the month.
 Hope you like it too!
 Please feel free to comment if you do.
 Or don’t.
 But mostly if you do.